julianchurchill/text-adventure-editor/README.md

 - [FEATURE] Delete button to remove location from the model (plus confirm dialog)
 - [FEATURE] Exit direction hint is restricted to N,S,E,W as a drop-down list
 - [FEATURE] Exit destinations are restricted to the available location ids as a drop-down list
-- [FEATURE] Hidden exits are dotted lines
+- [FEATURE] Hidden exits have greyed out connectors between locations
 - [FEATURE] Inventory items, entry, export, import
 - [FEATURE] Order of fields is variable - make field maps ordered
 - [FEATURE] Enter key to save edits